thanhdat3103/house_prices_project/REPORT.md

 | LinearRegression       | 25,414.73 | 39,763.30 | 0.7939 |
 | RandomForestRegressor  | **19,180.70** | **28,916.33** | **0.8910** |

-**Interpretation.** RandomForestRegressor reduces both MAE and RMSE and improves R² compared to LinearRegression.
+**Interpretation:** RandomForestRegressor reduces both MAE and RMSE and improves R² compared to LinearRegression.
 This suggests important nonlinear relationships and interactions (e.g., quality × size) that a linear model cannot fully capture.
 The predicted-vs-actual scatter (`regression_pred_vs_actual.png`) clusters more tightly around the diagonal for RandomForest, indicating better fit across price ranges

 ---